ananace/personal-charts/charts/matrix-synapse/README.md

 More advanced setups can be made using `ingress.hosts`, `ingress.csHosts`, and `ingress.wkHosts` for server-server, client-server, and well-known endpoints respectively.
 Alternatively, you can use your own ingress setup, or switch the main service to `LoadBalancer` and add a TLS listener.

+### Application services / extra config files

+Synapse is configured to read all configuration files found under `/synapse/config/conf.d/` - which is mounted as an emptyDir to allow for read-only root.

+You can mount your additional configuration values under here if you want to have configuration that doesn't map well to the `extraConfig`/`extraSecrets` values.
+Note that due to how the mounts are set up, you will have to `subPath`-mount individual files into the folder in order for them to be loaded.

 ## Upgrading